Frequently Asked Questions

 The platform is designed for children aged 7-18 years, for use both at home and in school.
 Teachers, schools and parents each have their own individual logins to oversee the work and performance of students and children.

-Moneyready is accessed via annual subscription.
-Moneyready offers 3 different subscriptions: one for Primary schools covering the 7-11 years programme, one for Secondary schools, 6th Forms and colleges covering both 11-14 and 14-18 year programmes, and a Home subscription for individual student use.
-Detailed prices for each can be found at the bottom of the website under ‘Plans and Pricing’.
+Moneyready is free for schools.
+Email email@example.com from your school email to be set up today.
+Moneyready offers 3 different licences: one for Primary schools covering the 7-11 years programme, one for Secondary schools, 6th Forms and colleges covering both 11-14 and 14-18 year programmes, and a Home subscription for individual student use.
+Detailed prices for Home/Parent licences can be found at the bottom of the website under ‘Plans and Pricing’.

-If you forget your password or need to reset, click on the reset password button which appears on the login page.
+If you forget your password or need to reset, from the homepage, click on sign-in in the top right hand corner.
+Enter your registered email address and click on the reset password button which appears on the login page.
 This will send an e-mail to the registered e-mail account for the subscription.
 On receipt, click on the link contained within the e-mail to reset your password.

 The Miss Moneyready blog, glossary and links and advice are all freely accessible.
 A valid subscription is required to access all other resources.

 An annual school licence subscription covers an unlimited number of classes and students per class.
-An individual parent subscription covers one adult and one child.
+An individual parent subscription covers one adult and three children.

 Each module of the programme has a .pdf download for teachers detailing the learning objectives and outcomes of the module, key words, resources, approximate time to complete the module and recommended topics for further classroom discussion.
 Some modules incorporate resources which can be printed off for use in the classroom or at home.